fvdsn/rizzly/README.md

-Results Types
+🐻 rizzly
 =============

-A rust inspired results types library for typescript
+> A rust inspired results types library for typescript